Hurricane Melissa leaves a trail of devastation after tearing through the Caribbean | News Channel 3-12

 Three people also died during storm preparations, but the government has not provided a death toll since the hurricane battered the island on Tuesday.

-Jamaican Prime Minister Andrew Holness declared the country a disaster area yesterday, as he sought to deter price gouging.
+Holness declared the country a disaster area Tuesday, as he sought to deter price gouging.

+Steven Guadard, who lives in Petit-Goâve, told the Associated Press the storm killed his entire family.

+“I had four children at home: a 1-month-old baby, a 7-year-old, an 8-year-old and another who was about to turn 4,” he said.

-Cuban President Miguel Díaz-Canel said that Hurricane Melissa had wrought “significant” damage on the island.
+Cuban President Miguel Díaz-Canel said Hurricane Melissa had wrought “significant” damage on the island.

 “It has been a highly complex night, with significant damage reported,” Díaz-Canel wrote on X. “I urge our people to remain vigilant, to uphold discipline, and to continue taking all necessary precautions.”